MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-extensions.md

 az extension add --source <URL-or-path>
 ```

 Once an extension is installed, it can be found under the value of the `$AZURE_EXTENSION_DIR` shell variable.
-If this variable is unset, by default the value is `$HOME/.azure/cliextensions` on Linux and macOS, and `%USERPROFILE%\.azure\cliextensions` on Windows.
+If this variable is unset, by default the value is `$HOME/.azure/cliextensions` on
+Linux and macOS, and `%USERPROFILE%\.azure\cliextensions` on Windows.

 ## Updating extensions

-Extensions can only be updated by name:
+Extensions can only be updated by name, using [az extension update](https://docs.microsoft.com/en-us/cli/azure/extension?view=azure-cli-latest#az_extension_update).

 ```azurecli
 az extension update --name <extension-name>